labwc/labwc/docs/labwc.5.md

 # NAME

-labwc - A Wayland stacking compositor with the look and feel of Openbox
+labwc - Configuration files

 # CONFIGURATION

-Configuration aims to be compatible with Openbox.
-Where there are differences, these are pointed out.
+There are two configuration files which control the look and behaviour of labwc, namely rc.xml and themerc.
+The configuration aims to be compatible with Openbox, but there are some differences which are pointed out in this man page.

-## rc.xml

-### rc.xml lab section
+# RC.XML `<lab>`

-The `<lab>` stanza contains some labwc specific settings which are not present in Openbox.
+Labwc specific settings which are not present in Openbox.

     <lab>
       <csd></csd>